 How to Engage Your Nonprofit’s Board of Directors in Potential Donor Identification

-Every year, or before you start work on a special event or letter-writing campaign to raise funds for your nonprofit, ask each of your organization’s board members to provide the names of ten or more people they know.
+Every year, or before you start work on a special event or letter-writing campaign, ask each of your nonprofit organization’s board members to provide the names of ten or more people they know.
 This exercise is useful for developing a solicitation list.

 Most people can sit down and list ten friends and associates off the top of their heads.
-However, when asked to produce a list in that way, it’s unlikely that they will exhaust all their connections and relationships.
-If you hand board members starter lists of people they may know and then ask them to edit and add to that list, you’re likely to get many more names.
+However, when you ask your board members to produce a list in that way, it’s unlikely that they will exhaust all connections and relationships.
+If you hand board members starter lists of people they may know and then ask them to edit and add to that list, you’re likely to get more names.

 To develop this starter list, think about your board members and their probable networks and connections.
-For instance, if your nonprofit has a local business leader on its board of directors, searching the web and scouring local business pages to note this leader’s affiliations can bring up a variety of connections, including business partners and suppliers; members of professional associations, clubs, or other boards; and close neighbors.
+Say, for instance, that your nonprofit is lucky enough to have a local business leader on its board of directors.

-The next step in developing your organization’s network of connections is to address personalized letters from your board members to the people on their lists of ten, providing each of those people with an opportunity to find out more about your organization and to contribute.
+The next step in developing your organization’s network of connections is to address personalized letters from your board members to the people on their lists, providing each of those people with an opportunity to find out more about your organization and to contribute.

-When asking for their help, make it easy for your contacts to respond: Provide a form for them to fill out and a self-addressed, stamped envelope or link to an online donation service to convey their responses.
-You may want to save postage by sending your query by e-mail.
-If you do, make sure the subject line is compelling and the sender is someone the recipient knows.
+When asking for their help, make it easy for your board members’ contacts to respond: Provide a simple form for them to fill out and a self-addressed, stamped envelope, or link an e-mailed request to an easy-to-use donation page on your website.
+If you send your query by e-mail, make sure the subject line is compelling and the sender is someone the recipient knows.

-After you have your list of contacts, you can use it as the basis for a face-to-face individual donor campaign, for mailings, and for event invitations.
-As you talk to your board members and their friends about their connections, find out as much as you can about how you can best approach these people.
+After you have your list of contacts, you can use it as the basis for a face-to-face individual donor campaign, as well as for mail and e-mail campaigns and event invitations.